CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

     az login
     ```

-    A web browser tab will open and prompt you to sign into Azure.
+    A web browser tab will open and prompt you to sign in to Azure.
 Do so, and then close the browser tab and return to Visual Studio Code.

     > **Note:** If the Sign-in window doesn’t appear, try minimizing VS Code.